Money Management Algorithms

 The Consecutive Losing Series Algorithm includes an algorithm to start trading a trading system only after x consecutive losers and then stop trading after a winner.
 The “x consecutive losers” is an input called “LossesToStart” that can be modified and optimized.
 This strategy will allow you to test perceived opportunities of wanting to start trading after a losing streak of x losers and the stop trading after a winner.

 This is similar to a martingale strategy of doubling down after a loser except we are trading zero contract until we get the number of losers that we want.
 This algorithm is recommended to be tested and traded with more high frequency approaches of at least 250 trades per year.

-With the Generic Versions, you can quickly test our algorithms on your current trading systems.
-You will insert the indicator we provide into your base strategy window and then use the Generic Money Management Algorithm Trading System (that we also provide) that will read the Marketposition and Open Equity of the base system to take trades uisng rules from any of our Algorithms including the Equity Curve Management Rules, Pinpoint Entry Algorithm, or Consecutive Losing Series Algorithm.
+You can quickly test our algorithms on your current trading systems.
+You will insert the indicator we provide into your base strategy window and then use the Money Management Algorithm Trading System (that we also provide) that will read the Marketposition and Open Equity of the base system to take trades using rules from any of our Algorithms including the Equity Curve Management Rules, Pinpoint Entry Algorithm, Consecutive Losing Series Algorithm, and more.

 You don’t have to re-program any of your strategies.
 It will allow you to test closed code systems that you own or lease and allow you to have a more “unique” entry price (in the case of the Pinpoint Entry Algorithm) from other subscribers if you are leasing a closed code trading system.

 The open code is included so that if you do want to customize the strategy or algorithm, it is will be possible.

 We have spent many years and dollars developing these algorithms.
 Our Equity Curve and Money Management Algorithms provide a quick short cut to have a real time approach to backtesting and automating “A Trading System for your Trading System”.